bjackman/locali-ci/README.md

 results.

 If the test is terminated by a signal, it isn't considered to have produced a
-result: instead of "sucess" or "failure" it's an "error".
+result: instead of "success" or "failure" it's an "error".
 Errors aren't cached.

 > [!TIP]
 > You can use this as a hack to prevent environmental failures from